ComposableFi/env/README.md

 Here is summary of my attempts https://discourse.nixos.org/t/unknown-values-propagation-in-nix-like-in-hcl/26743

+Also this one https://github.com/Effect-TS/infra was set is analog of this repo in general.

 # Security

 Sure I should also setup security advisory to GitHub hooks and other scanners, to check TF and NIX must not leak secrets, I just did not.